 - Support further reforms in the State-local fiscal relationship that will improve the County’s ability to fund and efficiently administer both mandated and discretionary services.

-- Support legislation and regulatory guidelines which facilitate and fully fund County administration of State -mandated programs.
+- Support legislation and regulatory guidelines that facilitate and fully fund County administration of State-mandated programs.

 - Support legislation that would hold counties harmless for implementation of State-only requirements that result in Federal sanctions and oppose legislation that requires counties to share in Federal sanctions.